Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                                              [--max_enrichment_factor MAX_ENRICHMENT_FACTOR]
                                              [--max_processing_factor MAX_PROCESSING_FACTOR]
                                              [--utr_length UTR_LENGTH]
-                                             --tex_notex_libs TEX_NOTEX_LIBS
-                                             [TEX_NOTEX_LIBS ...]
-                                             --condition_names CONDITION_NAMES
-                                             [CONDITION_NAMES ...]
                                              [--cluster CLUSTER]
-                                             [--partial_length PARTIAL_LENGTH]
                                              [--parallels PARALLELS]
-                                             [--program PROGRAM]
-                                             [--replicate_tex REPLICATE_TEX [REPLICATE_TEX ...]]
                                              [--steps STEPS]

     optional arguments:
-      -h, --help            show this help message and exit --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
+      -h, --help            show this help message and exit

+    basic arguments:
+      --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
                             Path of the project folder.
 If none is given, the current directory is used.
+      --program PROGRAM, -t PROGRAM
+                            The feature for optimization.
+Please assign "TSS" or "Processint_site".
+Default is TSS.
+      --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
+                            Paths of the fasta file that you want to optimize.
+      --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
+                            Paths of the target genome annotation gff file.
+      --manual_files MANUAL_FILES [MANUAL_FILES ...], -m MANUAL_FILES [MANUAL_FILES ...]
+                            Path of the manual-checked gff file.
+It is the benchmark for trainning.
+Please detect the
+                            TSSs/processing sites at least 200kb or 50 true
+                            TSSs/processing sites.
+      --strain_lengths STRAIN_LENGTHS [STRAIN_LENGTHS ...], -le STRAIN_LENGTHS [STRAIN_LENGTHS ...]
+                            Please specify the genome length of input strains in the manual-detected TSS gff files.
+If the strain was manual detected for compare whole genome, please type "all".
+The input format is $STRAINNAME:SLENGTH.
+                            Multiple genomes can be accepted, please use space to separate them.
+For example, test.gff contrain two strains (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
+The value of this argument will be s1:100000 s2:all.
+Default setting will compute all strains in manual-detected TSS gff files with whole length of genome.
+      --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
+                            TEX+/- wig files for TSSpredator.
+The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
+                            r):replicate_id(alphabet):strand(+ or -).
+If multiple
+                            wig files need to be assigned, please use space to separate the wig files.
+For example,
+                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
+                            This value is the minimal number of replicates that a TSS has to be detected.
+The format is
+                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
+If different
+                            --replicate_tex values need to be assigned to different conditions, please use space to separate them.
+For example, 1_2 2_ 3_3.
+It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+In number 3 condition, --replcate_match is
+                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
+                            in all conditions).
+Default is all_1.
+      --condition_names CONDITION_NAMES [CONDITION_NAMES ...], -p CONDITION_NAMES [CONDITION_NAMES ...]
+                            The output prefixs of all conditions.
+If multiple conditions need to be assigned, please use space to separate them.
+For example, prefix_condition1
+                            prefix_condition2.

+    additional arguments:
       --tsspredator_path TSSPREDATOR_PATH
                             If you want to assign the path of TSSpredator, please assign here.
 Default is /usr/local/bin/TSSpredator.jar
-      --fasta_file FASTA_FILE, -fs FASTA_FILE
-                            Paths of the fasta file that you want to optimize.
-      --annotation_file ANNOTATION_FILE, -g ANNOTATION_FILE
-                            Paths of the target genome annotation gff file.
-      --manual MANUAL, -m MANUAL
-                            Path of the manual-checked gff file.
-      --strain_name STRAIN_NAME, -n STRAIN_NAME
-                            The name of the strain that you want to do optimization.
-For optimization, it can only optimize one file in one time.
       --max_height MAX_HEIGHT, -he MAX_HEIGHT
                             This value relates to the minimum number of read starts at a certain genomic position to be considered